rtmigo/later_kt/README.md

 ```

-We also can set multiple callbacks for the same `Later`.
+We can set multiple callbacks for the same `Later`.

 ```kotlin
 val a = mutableLater<String>()